sharkdp/bat/doc/assets.md

 2. If the Sublime Text syntax is only available as a `.tmLanguage` file, open the file in Sublime Text and convert it to a `.sublime-syntax` file via *Tools* -> *Developer* -> *New Syntax from XXX.tmLanguage...*.
 Save the new file in the `assets/syntaxes` folder.
+   If only `.tmLanguage.json` or `.tmLanguage.yml` file is available, use [PackageDev](https://packagecontrol.io/packages/PackageDev) to convert it to `.tmLanguage.plist` format and then rename the converted file to `.tmLanguage` file.

 3. Run the `assets/create.sh` script.
 It calls `bat cache --build` to parse all available `.sublime-syntax` files and serialize them to a `syntaxes.bin` file.